joeycsare/Hybrid/README.md

-# Unity Hybrid Player Template
+# Unity universal Template

-An Hybrid Player Template for Students with no or only minimal knowledge of unity and coding.
-The functions are based on 4 scripts + XR Toolkit VR Implementation.
-Photon PUN Multiplayer can be added
+An universal template for Students with no or only minimal knowledge of unity and coding.
+The scripts should to be documented well enough for everybody to understand or to google what is not known.